 When you shop for outdoor wood furniture, make sure you are buying good quality and well-made pieces.
 Pay the same attention to quality that you would for indoor furniture.

 Avoid furniture that has glued or stapled joints as that can fall apart easily.
-A lot of cheap patio furniture is like that.
+A lot of the inexpensive patio furniture is like that.
 And it can quickly become expensive to keep replacing it every season.